danysglez/DanySGlez/README.md

 🔭 I’m currently in career transition <br>
-💻 Web Developer in progress /HTML /CSS /JS
+💻 Web Developer in progress /HTML /CSS /JS - GIT /GITHUB

 <!--
 Here are some ideas to get you started: